pyet-org/pyet/docs/index.rst

-..
-ID documentation master file, created by sphinx-quickstart on Sat Dec 18 08:18:09 2017.
+.. pyet documentation master file, created by sphinx-quickstart on Tue Apr 13 15:35:10 2021.

-pyet
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+pyet - estimating of potential evaporation
 =============================

-pyet is an open source Python package for estimating reference and potential evaporation (PET) using time series data.
-This enables the user to estimate evaporation and calibrate the models with just a few lines of python code.

 .. toctree::
    :maxdepth: 2